 Graduation from high school or its equivalent is a prerequisite for admission to the College.
-Applicants not completing a secondary program or not having a diploma will be considered for admission on the basis of the General Education Development (GED) test or other equivalency.
+Applicants who do possess a high school diploma will be considered for admission on the basis of the General Education Development (GED) test or other equivalency.
 All applicants are required to successfully complete an assessment examination, the CPAt.
 This standardized, nationally normed test is administered by the College, and is designed to further ensure that the applicant has the skills necessary to pursue a college level program.
-Applicants are required to achieve a combined score of 150 for entrance into the Network Administration program and a combined score of 120 for entrance into all other programs.
+Applicants are required to achieve a combined score of 120 for entrance into all programs.

 Transfer students who are high school graduates or GED holders (or other equivalency) and who can submit proof of successfully completing a minimum of 36 quarter hours or 24 semester hours of earned college credit at an accredited postsecondary institution will not be required to complete the above referenced test.
 Applicants who have completed the ACT with a score of at least 15 or the SAT with a score of at least 700 will not be required to complete the above referenced test.
-All students enrolling in the Network Administration program, without exception, will be required to successfully complete an assessment examination.